xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 44. What does the message "Found custom layer.
 Model Optimizer does not support this layer.
 Please, register it in CustomLayersMapping.xml or implement extension" mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This means that the layer ``{layer_name}`` is not supported in Model Optimizer.
 You will find a list of all unsupported layers in the corresponding section.
 You should implement the extensions for this layer.
-See :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` for more information.
+See :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` for more information.

 .. _question-45: